samirzjadhav/100-days-of-code/log.md

 Also learned about flex-basis, flex-shrink and flex-grow properties in deep

 ### Day 32: May 28 2022, Friday
-**Today's Progress**: Day 32 of #100DaysOfCode .
-Today I created a page to experiment with different content and layouts.
+**Today's Progress**: Today I created a page to experiment with different content and layouts.
 And how each of them affects each other and the relation between various types of content and layout.

 [source](https://github.com/samirzjadhav/layout-and-content-experimentation)